Symmetry, Thermodynamics and Topology in Active Matter: Abstract

 \section{Abstract}

-This article summarizes some of the open questions in the field of active matter that have emerged during \emph{Active20}, a nine-week program held at the Kavli Institute for Theoretical Physics (KITP) in Spring 2020.
-The article does not provide a review of the field, but rather a personal view of the authors, informed by contributions of all participants, on new directions in active matter research.
-The topics highlighted include: the ubiquitous occurrence of spontaneous flows and active turbulence and the theoretical and experimental challenges associated with controlling and harnessing such flows; the role of motile topological defects in ordered states of active matter and their possible biological relevance; the emergence of non-reciprocal effective interactions and the role of chirality in active systems and their intriguing connections to non-Hermitian quantum mechanics; the progress towards a formulation of the thermodynamics of active systems thanks to the feedback between theory and experiments; the impact of the active matter framework on our understanding of the emergent mechanics of biological tissue.
-These seemingly diverse phenomena all stem from the defining property of active matter - assemblies of self-driven entities that individually break time-reversal symmetry and collectively organize in a rich variety of nonequilibrium states.
+This article \mcm{outlines a selection of current and emerging directions in active matter research. } The topics highlighted include: the ubiquitous occurrence of spontaneous flows and active turbulence and the theoretical and experimental challenges associated with controlling and harnessing such flows; the role of motile topological defects in ordered states of active matter and their possible biological relevance; the emergence of nonreciprocal effective interactions and the role of chirality in active systems, \mcm{with} intriguing connections to non-Hermitian quantum mechanics; the progress towards a formulation of the thermodynamics of active systems; the impact of the active matter framework on our understanding of the emergent mechanics of biological tissue.
+These diverse phenomena all stem from the defining property of active matter as an assembly of components that individually and dissipatively break time-reversal symmetry.